 Montana sapphire is a precious stone that has become increasingly popular for its beauty and rarity, with many claiming it to be the pride of the United States.
-Found in various places in Montana, these sapphires are renowned for their stunning blue hues and have been cherished by jewelry makers and collectors alike.
+These sapphires are found in various places of Montana and these sapphires are renowned for their stunning blue hues and have been cherished by jewelry makers and collectors alike.
 Despite its relatively recent emergence, Montana sapphire has quickly become one of the most sought-after stones in the world.

 - Montana Sapphires History